How to Block YouTube Ads in 2025

 If you really want to block YouTube video ads, then we wouldn’t recommend using a VPN, Pi-hole or a less sophisticated ad blocker for this task.

-Although these solutions may block some banner ads appearing on the YouTube website and app, they will not be able to block the most annoying of YouTube ads which are the pre-roll and mid-roll video ads.
+Although these solutions may block some banner ads appearing on the YouTube website and app, they will not be able to easily block the most annoying of YouTube ads which are the pre-roll and mid-roll video ads.

 Insights